Alex Goligoski: Minnesota Wild

 Concluding his five-year deal with the Coyotes, Goligoski left as a free agent and extended his career by agreeing to a one-year, $5 million contract with the Minnesota Wild on July 28, 2021.
 He recorded three assists in six games before missing three games due to an upper-body injury.
 His fourth assist of the season, and 350th of his NHL career, came in a 5–4 shootout win over the Pittsburgh Penguins on November 7.
 In the nine games following his return to the lineup, Goligoski averaged a point per game, with one goal and eight assists.
 On November 13, he was fined $5,000 for high-sticking Seattle Kraken forward Jordan Eberle during a game.
 He missed five more games in January due to the NHL's COVID-19 protocol but recorded two shots and five blocked shots in 21:38 of ice time in his return on January 17.
 By March, Goligoski had tallied two goals and 26 assists for 28 points through 58 games.
 He also ranked fourth among NHL defensemen and seventh in the NHL in plus/minus rating.
-As a result of his outstanding play, Goligoski signed a two-year, $4 million dollar contract extension with the Wild on March 30, 2022.
+As a result of his outstanding play, Goligoski signed a two-year, $4 million contract extension with the Wild on March 30, 2022.
 Goligoski and the Wild qualified for the 2022 Stanley Cup playoffs where they faced off against the St. Louis Blues in the Western Conference First Round.
 After a loss in Game 1, coach Evason replaced Dmitry Kulikov with Goligoski for Game 2.

+Following the 2023–24 season, Goligoski announced his retirement from hockey.

 Personal life

-Goligoski and his wife Amanda have two children together.
+Goligoski and his wife Amanda have three children together.